Red Pill in Love Part I: How to Develop Long-Term Love Relationships (and why)

 The other danger zone he points out is when the passionate love crashes and you’re left wondering just what the hell you were doing.
 That’s when otherwise good relationships with quality people get thrown out the window because the “spark” is gone, or due to some sense of a diminished energy.

-Love is a risk, it can trick us into thinking the person I’m simply passionately in love with is actually a good candidate for long-term companionate love.
+Love is a risk, it can trick us into thinking the person I’m passionately in love with is a good candidate for long-term companionate love.
 Passionate love is sneaky, it can bind you to a woman who doesn’t deserve it.
-Passionate love tells you sweaty sex fests and intoxication caused by her mere smell are signs for long-term success.
+Passionate love tells you sweaty sex fests and intoxication caused by her mere smell are signs of long-term success.
 On their own, they are not.
 They are merely your body reacting to the chemicals your brain releases, compelling you to procreate.